microsoft/react-native-windows-samples/website/versioned_docs/version-0.63/getting-started.md

   ```

   A new Command Prompt window will open with the React packager as well as a `react-native-windows` app.
 This step may take a while during first run since it involves building the entire project and all dependencies.
 You can now start developing! :tada:

+  This sends non-personal telemetry to Microsoft by default.
+You can prevent the telemetry from being sent by using the `--no-telemetry` command line option.
+See the `@react-native-windows/cli` README for more details.

 - Using Visual Studio